USA and the UK

 - Processes and procedures of the company

-If the alien is going to work at the employer’s client site, he or she should be supervised by a person from the sponsoring company.
-Depending on the circumstances, a H-1B Visa could be a valid alternative.
+If the employee is going to work at the employer’s client site, he or she should be supervised by a person from the sponsoring company.
+Depending on the circumstances, an H-1B Visa could be a valid alternative.